 The first third is sharp.
-Comic actor Jay Baruchel comes to LA to hang with his big star pal Seth Rogen and before long, they’re at a celebrity-studded party at James Franco’s house, where sweet Michael Cera snorts coke and slaps Rhianna’s ass, Jason Segal tries to convey the pedestrian nature of his sitcom to Kevin Hart and Hart is genuinely cracked up by the scenario Segal bemoans, and Jonah Hill shows pictures of his new dog, who is incontinent and doesn’t know how to bark.
-There are scads of other notables shown in their self-involved element, all the better when The Apocalypse begins and they are dispatched in hideous, hilarious fashion.
-Example: a gaping sinkhole takes stars galore to the fiery depths and as Aziz Ansari clings to the edge, Craig Robinson responds to his pleas with a cold, calculation.
+Comic actor Jay Baruchel comes to LA to hang with his big star pal Seth Rogen and before long, they’re at a celebrity-studded party at James Franco’s house, where Michael Cera snorts coke and slaps Rhianna’s ass, Jason Segal tries to convey the pedestrian nature of his sitcom to Kevin Hart (Hart is genuinely cracked up by the scenario Segal bemoans), and Jonah Hill shows pictures of his new rescue dog, who is incontinent and doesn’t know how to bark.
+There are scads of other notables revealed in their self-involved element, which is great fun when The Apocalypse begins and they are dispatched in hideous, hilarious fashion.
+Example: a gaping sinkhole takes stars galore to the fiery depths and as Aziz Ansari clings to the edge, Craig Robinson responds to his pleas with a cold calculation.

-Luckily, he exits, Hill is possessed by a demon, and a laugh-out-loud exorcism gets the picture on pace to its largely satisfying conclusion.
-Good laughs, but wait for DVD and you’ll value it more, still concluding that with greater effort and less easy stoner yuks (always disappointing the next day), the film could have been much better.
+Luckily, McBride exits, Hill is possessed by a demon, and a laugh-out-loud exorcism gets the picture back on pace to its largely satisfying conclusion.
+Good laughs, but wait for DVD and you’ll value it more.